The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

-The number of genetic health screening tests available will vary greatly from breed to breed as will the pricing.
+The number of genetic health screening tests available will vary from breed to breed.
+As will the pricing.

 Each purebred dog tends to have its own inherited diseases.

-It’s important for a puppy’s parents to be health tested to prevent puppies from inheriting these conditions.
+It’s important for a puppy’s parents to be health tested.
+This is to prevent puppies from inheriting these conditions.

-Unfortunately, some of our favorite breeds also have some of the most health problems due to having an exaggerated conformation.
+Unfortunately, some of our favorite breeds also have some of the most health problems.
+This is due to their exaggerated conformation.